-Let’s take a closer look at what you need, what you can skip, and what you should expect to spend to make it work.
+Let’s take a closer look at what you need to spend to make it work.

-You could spend thousands of dollars on cameras, backdrops, and other bells and whistles for your video studio: but if you don’t have quality audio, you’re throwing away all that time (and money) you’ve spent.
-That’s why we recommend spending a little more on audio equipment than on other parts of your video studio.
-It’ll last longer, and you won’t have to rent good equipment every time you have a need to create media.
-Plus, you can use it for audio-only media (like podcasts and voice memos), adding even more value to your digital marketing.
+You could spend thousands of dollars on cameras, backdrops, and other bells and whistles for your video studio, but if you don’t have quality audio, you’re throwing away all that time (and money) you’ve spent.
+That’s why we recommend spending a little more on audio equipment over other parts of your video studio.

 - A LAV Microphone: These are clip-on, easy to use, and great for when your “video studio” is in a controlled setting (about $15).

 - RØDE’s VideoMic: This is a camera-mounted, multi-directional mic that’s perfect for “on the go” video marketing efforts (about $140).

 This is the part of your video studio that is most flexible and most budget dependent.
 While some backdrop and green screen options can run up to $250, there are some as inexpensive as $50.
 These typically come in a variety of colors and are paper or cloth backdrops that you can set up anywhere.

 If you can’t budget a backdrop setup, no worries.
 You can always shoot at a variety of locations around your office or any other quiet and well lit place.

 As you can see, you can set up your own video studio with as little as $250 set aside in your marketing budget.
 It’s a fantastic investment with big returns, as companies with a video component to their marketing almost always make more sales— and have a larger base of loyal, engaged customers.